Biden admin mulling nationwide TikTok ban if Chinese parent company doesn't divest

 "We do have national security concerns," FBI Director Christopher Wray said last year.
 "They include the possibility that the Chinese government could use it to control data collection on millions of users."

-Michael Beckerman, TikTok's head of public policy for the Americas, told CBS News in December that the concern is overstated and "makes for good politics."
-He said TikTok collects less data than other social media apps and is working to move user data to servers in the U.S., out of reach of China.
+Michael Beckerman, TikTok's head of public policy for the Americas, told CBS News in December that the concern was being overstated, but "makes for good politics."
+He said TikTok collects less data than other social media apps and is working to move user data to servers in the U.S., out of the reach of China's government.

-TikTok CEO Shou Zi Chew is set to testify before the House Energy and Commerce Committee later this month, and he is expected to face tough questioning over the company's data collection and sharing procedures.
+TikTok CEO Shou Zi Chew is set to testify before the House Energy and Commerce Committee later this month.
+He is expected to face tough questions over the company's data collection and sharing procedures.

 — Caitlin Yilek, Scott MacFarlane and Kathryn Watson contributed to this report.